University of Patras: Location and campus

 The campuses of Patras are situated in the suburb Rion which is 7 km north east of the City of Patras within the Municipality of Patras, and at Koukouli, Patras.
 Departments of the University of Patras are located in the cities of Messolonghi and Agrinio.

 The campus of Rion is located next to the University Regional General Hospital of Patras.
 It is a self-contained campus.

 The university's campus in Rion has four entrances.
 The track and field and sporting grounds are in the southern part.

 The first buildings of the university campus of Rion were a unit of 20 small ground level pre-fabricated buildings, still housing some academic and administrative offices.
 In 1972 the construction of buildings "A" and "B" started.
 Building "A" houses the administrative services, the rectorship, the Senate's Conference Hall, the university's Ceremonial Hall, a teaching amphitheatre and seminar halls.

 Following the master plan, 25 buildings were eventually built, along with a new library, and many more are under construction for the housing of most of the departments, a museum of science and technology, a botanical garden, and a new student centre.
 Within the campus there are also found the Students' Residence Hall, the Conference and Cultural Centre, a restaurant, a bank, a bookstore, the university's publishing house, cafeterias and kiosks.
 The University Conference Centre is the only building of the university outside the campus.
 It is located three kilometres west of the campus.
 The campus has not been completed yet.

 Within the campus of Rion there is also the Regional University Teaching Hospital which functions both as the major regional medical centre and as a teaching facility for the Faculty of Medicine.

 Concurrently there is a continuous effort to upgrade and improve the landscape within the campus, although extensive infrastructure projects, landscaping and athletic facilities have been completed.
-Several other facilities are available on campus including a gymnasium, a post-office, a swimming pool, a nursery school, a primary and secondary school for the children of the academic faculty and administrrative personnel.
+Several other facilities are available on campus including a gymnasium, a post-office, a swimming pool, a nursery school, a primary and secondary school for the children of the academic faculty and administrative personnel.

 In addition to constructing new buildings, new sites at the surroundings have been appropriated on behalf of the university.
 The campus of Rion has many open-spaces, green shady areas covered with characteristically Mediterranean olive groves.